efrainlav/Planet/README.md

 ## Clip GeoTIFF Image to Bounding Polygon

-This script allows you to clip a GeoTIFF image using a specified bounding polygon defined in a GeoJSON file.
+This script allows to clip a GeoTIFF image using a specified bounding polygon defined in a GeoJSON file.
 It also calculates the Normalized Difference Vegetation Index (NDVI) within the polygon region.

 ### Requirements